mendix/docs/content/refguide/nanoflows.md

 ## 3 Differences from Microflows

-There are three main differences betweeen nanoflows and microflows:
+There are four main differences betweeen nanoflows and microflows:

 * When a nanoflow steps through its actions, client actions are directly executed.
 For example, an open page action immediately opens a page instead of at the end of the nanoflow.
 This is different from client actions in a microflow, which only run when the client receives the result from the microflow.
 * When used in nanoflow activities, expressions do not support the following variables: `$latestError`, `$latestSoapFault`, `$latestHttpResponse`, `$currentSession`, `$currentUser`, `$currentDeviceType`.
-* Nanoflows are not run inside a transaction, so if an error occurs in a nanoflow, it will not roll back any previous changes.
+* Nanoflows are not run inside a transaction so, if an error occurs in a nanoflow, it will not roll back any previous changes.
-* Not all common actions and functions are available in nanoflows.
-For example, delete object, cast object, aggregate list, list operation, and dateTime functions are not available in nanoflows.
+* Nanoflows and microflows do not provide the same actions.
+Some actions available in microflows are not available in nanoflows, and vice versa.

 ## 4 Keyboard Support